Drift Fishing For Steelhead: Best Methods, Set-ups And Baits

 Click on the pictures to watch the video on how to make drift fishing slinkies

-A slinky is a different form of lead weight.
-A slinky is a collection of split shot weights or lead shots wrapped in parachute rope.
-The slinky rig can be as short as a half inch or as long as a few inches and this long slender profile enables the lead to bend and slip over rocks without being tangled as frequently.
+The slinky rig can be as short as a half inch or as long as a few inches, and this long, slender profile enables the lead to bend and slip over rocks without being tangled as frequently.

-Due to the general elasticity of the rope, a slinky does not have the exact sharp bottom feel like a straight lead, and therefore it may be harder to detect the bottom.
+Due to the general elasticity of the rope, a slinky does not have the exact sharp bottom feel like a straight lead, and therefore, it may be harder to detect the bottom.

 Some guys will also make slinkies out of surgical tubing packed with lead shots.
-To see how slinkies are made watch this video.
+To see how slinkies are made, watch this video.

 Deeper And Bigger Water